Last updated on April 30th, 2023 at 11:09 am

 - Select the Alignment option in the right column.

-- Click the drop down menu under Table alignment, then choose the Center option.
+- Click the drop-down menu under Table alignment.

 Our article continues below with additional information on how to center a table in Google Docs, including pictures of these steps.